Papaflessas: Action in Resistance

 In March 1821, he received news the ship with military supplies had arrived.
 He gathered about 400 men with mules and donkeys from the Poliani area and went to Almyros Kalamata.
 In order to unload the boat they had to have the authorization of the area's harbourmaster, the famous Mavromichalis, who was in the pay of the Turks' security force.
 The harbourmaster demanded a large bribe to cover up what the Greeks were unloading.

 Papaflessas sent 45,000 grosia to Mavromichalis who accepted it but still did not sign the proper papers.
 He wanted half of the supplies in the boat to have them as reserves to fight the Greeks when they started the revolution against the Turks.
-This was agreed to and the supplies were transported to the monastery of Velanidia, where Papaflessas served as a monk, summoning prominent kleftes, chieftains from the area.
+This was agreed to and the supplies were transported to the monastery of Velanidia, where Papaflessas served as a monk, summoning prominent klephts, chieftains from the area.
 By purpose or accident some of the gunpowder was dropped at a local well and the next day the stablemen of the local pasha found and reported it.
 The pasha summoned all the prominent Greeks and clergy from the Kalamata area and jailed them.

 Papaflessas arranged his men to cover various strategic positions in the area.
-When a Turkish sympathizer tried to leave the city he was killed, starting the war of Independence on 21 March 1821.
-In Mani a gathering of the captains of the rebels had decided to start the revolution on 25 March 1821, but received news on the 22nd that the fighting had already begun.
-The Greek War of Independence officially started on 25 March 1821 and brought a great change to the church of the free kingdom.
+When a Turkish sympathizer tried to leave the city he was killed, starting the revolution prematurely on 21 March 1821.
+The Filiki Eteria had decided at their meeting in Izmail to start the revolution on 25 March 1821, but received news on the 22nd that the fighting had already begun.
+The Greek War of Independence is still considered to have officially started on 25 March 1821 (intentionally coinciding with the Feast of the Annunciation) and brought a great change to the church of the free kingdom.
 The clergy had taken a leading part in the revolution.